Rolls-Royce shares rise as activist stake fuels turnaround talk

-LONDON (Reuters) - Shares in British engineering company Rolls-Royce (RR.L), under pressure after a run of profit warnings, rose for a second session on Monday on speculation it could speed up turnaround plans after an activist investor became its biggest shareholder.
+LONDON, Aug 3 (Reuters) - Shares in British engineering company Rolls-Royce, under pressure after a run of profit warnings, rose for a second session on Monday on speculation it could speed up turnaround plans after an activist investor became its biggest shareholder.

 U.S. fund ValueAct wants Rolls-Royce to speed up cost-cuts in its aero engines unit and could in future push for it to divest its non-aero-engine businesses, according to a report in the Financial Times, citing people familiar with the fund’s thinking.